 If your HVAC system is turning on and off repeatedly in short bursts, without improving the temperatures, it might be short cycling.
+There are a few reasons your why Honeywell thermostat is short cycling that we will explore in this article.

 Most of the time, this has to do with low batteries or loose connections on the thermostat.